izsvenezie-virology/genin2/README.md

 # Genin2

-Genin2 is a lightining-fast bioinformatic tool to predict genotypes for H5 viruses belonging to the European clade 2.3.4.4b.
+Genin2 is a lightining-fast bioinformatic tool to predict genotypes for clade 2.3.4.4b H5Nx viruses collected in Europe since October 2020.
+Genotypes are assigned using the methods described in [this article](https://doi.org/10.1093/ve/veae027).
+Genin2 identifies only epidemiologically relevant European genotypes, i.e., detected in at least 3 viruses collected from at least 2 countries.
+You can inspect the up-to-date list of supported genotypes in [this file](src/genin2/compositions.tsv).

 ## Table of contents: